 The situation is quite different when it comes to entrepreneurial innovations.
 Companies have always been developing new things for the future.
 And even air taxis are supposed to exist soon.
 Of course, the sporting goods giant Adidas has also set itself ambitious goals for the next few years.

 In times of global warming, the topic of sustainability is becoming increasingly important worldwide; not only are the "Fridays for Future" and the media issuing warnings, but governments are also reacting with restrictions.
 And among customers as well as companies, the sense of responsibility for the environment is increasing.
-"People understand that their behavior has an effect," says Carla Murphy, general manager of Adidas Outdoor.
-"Now we need to be part of the solution - not the problem."
+"People understand that their behavior has an effect," says Carla Murphy, general manager of Adidas Corporate Social Responsibility.
+“Now we need to be part of the solution - not the problem."

 So, of course, there need to be milestones to reach the big goal.
 The first of which is "End Plastic Waste."
 Plastic bags and plastic in the company's own office have long been eliminated, but Adidas has not yet reached the goal for its products.
 By 2024, however, the company plans to use only recycled polyester.